• Art magazine

 Urban Art , also called Street Art, is an artistic form of expression that takes place in urban environments.
 Urban art is deeply rooted in the cultural and social structure of a city and often serves as a platform for marginalized voices.

-What distinguishes Urban Art is their ability to go beyond traditional art spaces and to address a wider audience.
-It can be found on the sides of buildings, under bridges and on abandoned land and transforms dreary urban landscapes into lively and reflective works of art.
+What distinguishes Urban Art is its ability to go beyond traditional art spaces and reach a broader audience.
+It can be found on the sides of buildings, under bridges, and on abandoned lots, transforming dreary urban landscapes into vibrant and thought-provoking works of art.

 Through her bold pictures, powerful messages and sometimes controversial topics, Urban Art in question and offers an alternative story about the prevailing ideologies.